O3Ol/awesome-stars/README.md

 ## Rust

+- [boa](https://github.com/boa-dev/boa) - Boa is an embeddable and experimental Javascript engine written in Rust.
+Currently, it has support for some of the language.
 - [fancy-regex](https://github.com/fancy-regex/fancy-regex) - Rust library for regular expressions using "fancy" features like look-around and backreferences
 - [rust-kvstore-bench](https://github.com/nervosnetwork/rust-kvstore-bench) -
 - [sucredb](https://github.com/arthurprs/sucredb) - Distributed KV database with causality tracking